gsheee/Final-Project-1-Grace/Collections.md

 ### Accessing and Modifying an Array

 .count – returns the number of items in an array
-.isEmpty – returns true if the array is empty (array.count = 0), false elsewise
+.isEmpty – returns true if the array is empty (array.count = 0), false else wise
 .append(_:) – adds a new item to the end of the array

 ```Swift